bet4a/d3wiki/Hierarchy-Layout.md

 <a name="links" href="#wiki-links">#</a> hierarchy.<b>links</b>(<i>nodes</i>)

-Given the specified array of *nodes*, such as those returned by [nodes](Hierarchy-Layout#wiki-nodes), returns an array of objects representing the links from parent to child for each node.
+Given the specified array of *nodes* returns an array of objects representing the links from parent to child for each node.
 Leaf nodes will not have any links.
 Each link is an object with two attributes:

 * source - the parent node (as described above).
 * target - the child node.